Cognitive behavioral therapy: Third wave: mindfulness-oriented CBT

 Over time, cognitive behavior therapy came to be known not only as a therapy, but as an umbrella term for all cognitive-based psychotherapies.
 These therapies include, but are not limited to, REBT, cognitive therapy, acceptance and commitment therapy, dialectical behavior therapy, metacognitive therapy, metacognitive training, reality therapy/choice theory, cognitive processing therapy, EMDR, and multimodal therapy.

-This blending of theoretical and technical foundations from both behavior and cognitive therapies constituted the "third wave" of CBT.
-The most prominent therapies of this third wave are dialectical behavior therapy and acceptance and commitment therapy.
 Despite the increasing popularity of third-wave treatment approaches, reviews of studies reveal there may be no difference in the effectiveness compared with non-third wave CBT for the treatment of depression.